The Deepest Sleep in the World

 Can I smoke or drink alcohol?

-Unfortunately not no, sorry.
+Unfortunately not, sorry.

 How fit do I have to be?